This post may contain affiliate links.

 • Low-Sodium Vegetable or Chicken Broth.
 Homemade or a high-quality store-bought variety.

 • Kale.
-The star of the show!
 You can use Lacinato (also known as Tuscan kale or dinosaur kale) or curly kale.
+(Note that curly kale can have grit and dirt hiding in the leaves, so rinse it well!)
+This leafy green is also a nutrient power house in Chickpea Soup.

 • Lemon.
 To brighten things up and balance the flavors.